lindosystems/lindoapi-python/README.md

 > python -m build
 ```

 If the command is successful a new directory named `dist` is created in the lindoapi-python directory.
-The new directory will have a two files with extension `.whl` and `.tat.gz`.
+The new directory will have a two files with extension `.whl` and `.tar.gz`.
 For example, if you built it on Mac OS using Python 3.10 the new directory will look like this.

 ```bash
 ├── dist